lokuciejewski/stm32watch/README.md

 ## Main functions

 Apart from keeping the time and date, the watch is capable of displaying the current ambient temperature and pressure, courtesy of Bosch BMP280 (which can be hot-swapped for BME280 for additional humidity data) and battery voltage.
+The watch is also equipped with two user-programmable LEDs - green and red by default, one charging indicator LED - yellow and a vibration motor (also fully programmable).
+It uses USB type C for convenient charging, though it is not compatible with some of the USB-C chargers (looking at you, MacBook charger).

 ## PCB design